 Staffing and Resident Care Analysis

 Staffing remains a pivotal factor affecting resident care at Hudson Park.
-With a nurse turnover rate of 49.2%, above the state average of 41.8%, these statistics indicate potential challenges with staffing continuity and morale.
-Such challenges may affect the consistency of care, underscoring the importance of developing strategic staffing solutions and employee engagement strategies.
+With a nurse turnover rate of 49.2%, above the state average of 41.8%, these statistics indicate ongoing challenges with staffing continuity and morale.
+Such challenges may affect the consistency and continuity of care, underscoring the importance of developing strategic staffing solutions and employee engagement strategies.
+As of 2025, minimum nurse staffing levels have been raised by federal and professional guidelines to 4.1 hours per resident per day, a standard with which Hudson Park is not currently compliant CMS Nursing Home Regulations American Nurses Association.
 Direct feedback from Hudson Park’s healthcare staff could provide deeper insights into effectively addressing these challenges, as outlined by ProPublica.

 Ownership and Management Structure

 Hudson Park’s operations are guided by its for-profit ownership, with Uri Koenig and Efraim Steif as owners.
 Managed by James Caligiuri since September 2017, the facility must balance financial viability with quality care.
-The debate over profit-driven operations in nursing homes focuses heavily on achieving an equilibrium between financial objectives and ensuring high-quality resident care.
+The ongoing conversation regarding profit-driven operations in nursing homes continues to focus on achieving both fiscal goals and the delivery of safe, high-quality resident care in line with evolving regulatory requirements and expectations.

 Location and Accessibility in Albany